FAQ

 Q: I received an e-mail indicating that I was selected, but my kit hasn't arrived yet.
 When will my kit arrive?

-A: If your kit has not arrived within 10 days of activating your personalized duckDNA account, please call the participant support line for assistance.
+A: After being selected, you must activate your duckDNA account at duckDNA.com/app and provide shipping information for your kit.
+If your kit does not arrive within 10 days of activating your duckDNA account, please call the participant support line for assistance.

 Q: Items are missing from my kit.
 How can this be remedied?